Ferguson CX · V2 · process-focused variant · compare with V1 (prototype-focused)

 What stays behind

-A process the CX team can run without me
+A process the CX team can run without me in the room

 Both prototypes kept running past the engagement.
 The Round Rock team started extending Make-It-Happen into nearby non-WMS locations without being asked.
 Branch leads proposed cross-pollination — trying each other's prototypes — before anyone on the Harmonic side had suggested it.
 That didn't happen because the prototypes were handed over with clear instructions.
 It happened because the teams had been in the process that found the problem and built the solution.
 They understood the logic, not just the output.